 World languages are fundamental to our increasingly interconnected global community.
 Our ability to understand other cultures and communicate with people across the globe in their native tongues enables us to make the most of our ventures into new markets.
 In this new world order, the rise of world languages is causing English to fall into decline.
-There are over 7,000 languages in the world, but only 23 are the mother tongues of 4 billion people.
-That’s over half of the world’s population.
+There are over 7,000 languages in the world, but only 23 are the mother tongues of half of the world’s population.

 The prevalence of world languages and the gradual decline of English can be attributed to the economic growth of other countries.
 For instance, China has always represented a huge potential market because of its sheer size.
 Now, it’s stepping up into the spotlight and gaining an important role on the global stage.
 Several other regions in Asia, Africa, and Oceania are increasingly projecting their influence in the global digital landscape.
 And this is not where the story ends…

 To get a solid grasp of why localization is crucial to surviving in today’s interconnected business world, we’ve compiled critical stats and facts that will make you reconsider your global growth strategy.

 Chinese is the most (natively) spoken language in the world

 English is the largest language in the world if we count both native and non-native speakers.
 However, Chinese has the most number of first-language speakers, with about 1.3 billion native speakers concentrated in the country.

 51.8% of the world’s internet users are in Asia